 The red half of Manchester has won the prestigious Champions League 3 times, won the Europa League once along with an Intercontinental Cup and a FIFA Club World Cup.

 The blue half of Manchester has had its own share of success, too, of course.
-Most notably since the takeover in 2008 by the Abu Dhabi Group.
+Most notably the vast majority of of it since the takeover in 2008 by the Abu Dhabi Group.

 Former Red Devil legend Paul Scholes' attitude shows just how bitter the rivalry is in this interview in 2011:

-In all Manchester City have won 26 major trophies in their history.
-The club has got themselves 6 league titles, 7 FA Cups, 6 League Cups to go with their 6 Community/ Charity Shield wins and, to date, their only European success is winning the European Cup Winners Cup in 1970.
+In all Manchester City have won 32 major trophies in their history.
+The club has got themselves 9 league titles, 7 FA Cups, 8 League Cups to go with their Community/ Charity Shield wins and their European success of the Champions League in 2023 and European Cup Winners Cup in 1970.

 As previously mentioned, there are many rivalries that are contested in Europe’s top 5 leagues.

 From El Clasico in Spain to the Milan derby in Italy there are very few that have the intense hatred that both sides of Manchester feel when their derby comes up on game day.